napari/napari/docs/source/events/perfmon.rst

 Monitoring vs. Profiling
 ------------------------

 Profiling is similar to performance monitoring.
-Profiling usually involves running an external tool to acquire timing data on every function in the program.
+However profiling usually involves running an external tool to acquire timing data on every function in the program.
 Sometimes this will cause the program to run so slowly it's hard to use the program interactively.

-Performance monitoring does not require running a separate tool to collect the timing information.
-Although we do use Chrome to view the trace files.
+Performance monitoring does not require running a separate tool to collect the timing information, however we do use Chrome to view the trace files.
-If you don't time too many functions the napari can run at close to full speed.

-This document discusses napari's Performance Monitoring features.
+With performance monitoring napari can run at close to full speed in many cases.
+This document discusses only napari's performance monitoring features.
 Profiling napari might be useful as well, but it is not discussed here.

 Enabling perfmon